-The focus of educational games in the last decade, especially concerning learning games, was mainly on simple simulation games (TechForce) or learning adventures (Geographicus, Winterfest).
+However, the focus of educational games in the last decade, especially concerning learning games, was mainly on simple simulation games (TechForce) or learning adventures (Geographicus, Winterfest).
 Those games were created as a playful alternative to learning facts by heart or to provide a playful environment learning through trial and error (e.g. physics games).

-However, adventures are traditionally single player games and the majority of simulation games are single player games, too, especially in the Serious Games sector.
-This means a limitation for the use of those games.
+But most of these games are traditionally single player games, especially in the Serious Games sector.
+This means a limitation for the use of those games since they do not support collaboration.